fintzd/MFRC522-python/README.md

 You can either simple clone this repository to where you want to use it and import the scripts into your code from there, or install this as a module.

-### Clone and Edit
+### Setup - Clone and Edit

-First install the dependencies required to run this code, with the following bash command.
+First install the dependencies required to run this code, which are git, python-dev, and spidev.
+You can do this with the following bash commands.

 ```bash
 sudo apt install git python-dev -y